DragonPwn/PickleC2-Bot/README.md

 chmod +x bot.py
 ```

 NOTE: After installing the script, you'll need to create a discord dev account to generate a bot token then you'll have to put it in the **bot.py**

+# Credit

 I want to say a special thank to <a href="https://github.com/xRET2pwn" target="_blank" rel="noopener">@xRET2pwn</a> for giving me help and support .

 Happy Hacking :)